huggingface/blog/ml-web-games.md

 ### Taking advantage of real-time performance

-One of the main advantages of performing in-browser inference is that we can make predictions in real-time (over 60 times a second).
+One of the main advantages of performing in-browser inference is that we can make predictions in real time (over 60 times a second).
 In the original [Quick, Draw!](https://quickdraw.withgoogle.com/) game, the model only makes a new prediction every couple of seconds.
 We could do the same in our game, but it would be much less impressive!
 So, I decided to redesign the main game loop:
 - Instead of six 20-second rounds (where each round corresponds to a new word), our version tasks the player with correctly drawing as many doodles as they can in 60 seconds.
 - If you come across a word you are unable to draw, you can skip it (but this will cost you 3 seconds of your remaining time).
 - In the original game, since the model would make a guess every few seconds, it could slowly cross labels off the list until it eventually guessed correctly.
 In our version, however, we can't do the same thing since we would fly through the list in a couple of seconds.
 To solve this problem, we slowly decrease the model's scores for the first `n` incorrect predictions, with `n` increasing over time as the user continues drawing.
 After adjusting the scores, we renormalize them to obtain a probability distribution over the labels (i.e., they sum to 1).